AmarKamalapuri/NearUs/README.md

 # Technologies we have used

-Node.Js, Express, MongoDB, React (MERN), Cloudinary, Cors, dotenv, Axios, Bootstrap, Html5, CSS
+NodeJs, Express, MongoDB, React (MERN), Cloudinary, Cors, dotenv, Axios, Bootstrap, Html5, CSS

 # For Login as admin